Safe and Natural Ways to Remove Wasps

 According to other studies, wasps don’t really like spicy stuff much either so you could try making a chilli-based spray and turn the temperature up on those waspy beasts!
 A couple of cups of water mixed with some chopped up chilli peppers on the heat for a while before cooling and pouring into a spray bottle is the perfect thing to take with you when you go camping!

 Oh and here’s a final tip – apparently bees and wasps don’t like cinnamon.
 Why not sprinkle some around before you set the BBQ going?
+This will help with wasp removal.

 If, after all your hard work and efforts, you are still finding yourself with a very recurrent and very annoying wasp problem, it might be time to admit defeat and just call in the professionals.
 Pest control are there for a reason and they may have the one simple solution you’re lacking to finally get rid of those wasps for good!